Juniper-SE/vmm-v3-script/Doc/README.md

 please edit this file for the following :
 - the VMM pod which will be used
 - the jump host to access the VMM lab
-- the ssh key to access jumphost, vmm server and the VMs inside the topology.
 - JNPR Lab Domain password (to access vmm server)
   - if you don't want to hardcode your VMM password into file lab.yaml, your can set environment variable VMMPASSWORD with your JNPRLAB domain password

         export VMMPASSWORD="what ever is your password"

-- the script assume the ssh key files are located inside directory ~/.ssh
-  - the private key to be ~/.ssh/<ssh_key_name>
-  - public key to be ~/.ssh/<ssh_key_name>.pub
 - the disk images for the VMs
 - fabric topology for point-to-point connection between VMs
 - the VM, its type, its OS, management IP address and network interfaces (and its bridge) for connection to other devices.